jeandrek/harp-midi/README.md

 * Only works in one octave.
 * Only works for harmonicas with the usual C key &ndash; I think&hellip;
 * No indication of note value.

+## Copyright

+Harp-MIDI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Harp-MIDI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Harp-MIDI.
+If not, see <http://www.gnu.org/licenses/>.